winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 384\.
 The Buddha told Ānanda, “Stop, stop!
 Don’t be sad!
 Don’t cry!
 Since you’ve been serving me, your physical conduct has been kind, peerless, and measureless.
 Your verbal conduct has been kind … Your mental conduct has been kind, peerless, and measureless. Ānanda, you’ve given these offering to me, the merits of which are enormous.
 The offerings given to gods like Māra and Brahmā or to ascetics and priests aren’t comparable to yours.
 If you simply make an effort, it won’t be long before you achieve awakening.”
 {: #p384}

 385\.
 The Bhagavān told the monks, “Buddhas of the past were served by disciples like Ānanda, and Buddhas in the future will be served by disciples like Ānanda.
 But the disciples who served Buddhas in the past understood them only after they were told.
-Now, my Ānanda understands when I raise my gaze: ‘The Tathāgata needs this. the Bhagavān needs that.’
+Now, my Ānanda understands when I raise my gaze: ‘The Tathāgata needs this; the Bhagavān needs that.’
 This is Ānanda’s unprecedented quality.
 All of you, remember that.
 {: #p385}

 386\.
 “A noble wheel-turning king has four exceptional and unprecedented qualities.
 What are the four?
 [1] When the noble king travels, he uplifts the multitude of people, who look up to him.
 They rejoice when they see him, and they’re glad to hear his instruction.
 They look up at his majestic countenance without tiring of seeing it.
 When the noble wheel-turning king [2] stands … [3] sits … [4] lies down, the country’s ministers and people all come to the King.
 They rejoice when they see him, they’re glad to hear his instruction.
 They look at his majestic countenance without tiring of seeing it.
 These are four exceptional qualities of a noble wheel-turning king.